 In the foothills of Jebel Hafit is the family-friendly Jebel Hafit Desert Park.

-In this magnificent natural setting, you can hike, mountain bike, ride a horse or camel, and discover fascinating archaeological and historical remains from ancient civilizations in the area.
+In this magnificent natural setting, you can camp, hike, mountain bike, ride a horse or camel, and discover fascinating archaeological and historical remains from ancient civilizations in the area.